 Want to Do an Owner’s Draw?
 Here’s the Overview You Need

-At first, an owner’s draw might make you think of an art class full of pencil-smudged owners.
-Paying yourself is definitely an art, but it also has strict rules you need to follow in order to make sure it happens without a hitch.
-While sketching out a salary for yourself is a simple way to go, you also have the option of taking something called an owner’s draw.
-Drawing a blank on this important payroll term?
-Scroll on while we draw you a picture of what this owner’s draw business is all about.
+At first, an owner’s draw might make you think of art class.
+Paying yourself as a small business owner is definitely an art, but it also has strict rules you need to follow in order to make sure it happens without a hitch.

 Fall in love with modern payroll